Georgetown Band Releases First Indie-Rock Album

 “We came away with a finished song, “Johnny,” which was the last song we needed to complete our album,” he adds.

 Back to Yours was originally scheduled to play a concert at Union Stage in DC on the night before graduation, and they hope that performance will be rescheduled at a later date.
-The band also hopes to start working on a second album and are optimistic about the future.
+The band also hopes to start working on a second album and is optimistic about the future.

 “This has been the best part of our college experience, and each day we are more committed to keep the momentum going so that we can continue to grow as artists,” says Mansuri.
 “On a broad scale we are really thankful to the Georgetown community because that is what has made us feel like we could do it.”